-Adam is an account executive with more than a decade experience working as a regional and national newspaper journalist.
+Adam is a senior account executive with more than a decade experience working as a regional and national newspaper journalist.

 He joined the Prominent team at the height of the second wave of the coronavirus pandemic – October 2020 – and, despite the upheaval of working part time from home and part time in the office, he hit the ground running.

 His background as a reporter has taught him patience under pressure, dedication to a deadline and a nose for news that has benefited many clients needing help finding a hook.